-My favourite pub and restaurant is The Wheatsheaf that is located next to the village green.
-The current landlord and landlady, John, and Becky, have embraced Croston’s community spirit and The Wheatsheaf now holds events, a variety of musical nights and bi-annual beer festivals.
+My favourite pub and bi-annual beer festivals.
 The Wheatsheaf also provides a seasonal menu packed with a range of delicious food.
 I’d highly recommend a visit!

 Where is the best place to go for a walk in the area?

-The ‘Moss’ in Croston, is approximately a mile circular route, surrounded by farms and with an abundance of wildlife.
-This is a flat walk and is mostly undisturbed by traffic, as part of the route is for pedestrians only.
+The ‘Moss’ in Croston, is approximately a mile circular route, surrounded by farms and is mostly undisturbed by traffic, as part of the route is for pedestrians only.
 The ‘Moss’ has stunning views, especially early morning or at sunset.
 It is an ideal spot for dog walking, for a Sunday afternoon ramble, or for the more energetic, it is a great location for a morning jog!

 Do you have a favourite shop in Croston?

-Croston has a couple of convenience stores, a bank, chemist, two hairdressers and a school uniform shop.
-My favourite ‘shop’, however, would have to be the newly opened ‘Thyme on the Yarrow’, providing delicious cakes and sandwiches to eat in or out.
+Croston has a couple of convenience stores, a bank, chemist, two hairdressers and a new coffee shop offering sandwiches to eat in or out.
 A great new addition to the village!